Frozen Scream: Home media

-Though originally filmed in 1975, Frozen Scream was not screened for distributors until "sometime around 1980" and failed to achieve a theatrical release.
+Though originally filmed in 1975, "Frozen Scream" was not screened for distributors until "sometime around 1980" and did not receive a theatrical release.
 Its initial commercial release was on VHS in the UK in 1983 by Home Video Productions.
 In 1985, it was released for the first time in the US on a double-feature VHS tape with The Executioner Part II (1984).

 Vinegar Syndrome released the film in a Blu-ray and DVD combination pack in a double feature with The Executioner Part II on September 29, 2015.
 Vinegar Syndrome also released a standalone DVD edition (also paired with The Executioner Part II) as part of their "Drive-In Collection" series.

 Censorship

 British film scholar Julian Petley lists the film as one of the 69 movies which were on the video nasties list "at one time or another."
 But it was not one of the 39 films prosecuted under the Obscene Publications Act 1959, which had been amended in 1983 to include films.
 According to British critic Neil Christopher, the film "officially (...) remains uncertified and unavailable" in the UK.

 As Fred Beldin at AllMovie writes, Frozen Scream was "withdrawn from prosecution perhaps because the bluenoses were too confused by the film's constant flashbacks, dream sequences, and extraneous narration to focus on a few gratuitous axe murders and eye-gougings."